 We are open when many other courses are closed!

-Alresford Golf Club sits upon the chalk downland of Tichborne Down and is extremely free-draining and has not been closed during this 2015/2016 winter season.
-Indeed the course was not been closed during the 2013/2014 winter season despite having received over 60% of a normal year’s rainfall between 15 December 2013 and 7 February 2014.
+Alresford Golf Club sits upon the chalk downland of Tichborne Down and is extremely free-draining and has not had an unscheduled closure during this 2015/2016 winter season.
+Indeed there were no unscheduled closures during the 2013/2014 winter season despite having received over 60% of a normal year’s rainfall between 15 December 2013 and 7 February 2014.

 During that period (15 Dec 2013 to 7 Feb 2014) 561mm of rain was measured – some 22 inches!